Geology

 Z ResolutionIntegerThe number of grid nodes that will be included within the model elevation domain when creating a single layer.

-Cells Per LayerIntegerThe cells in the Z direction per layer when using the Cells Per Layer proportional gridding option.
+Cells Per LayerIntegerThe number of cells (in the Z direction) per layer when using the selected Proportional Gridding option.
+Used when proportioning an input geologic grid.

 Min Layer ThicknessDoubleThe smallest vertical height of each cell.